gioespinoza143/MIOS/README.md

 The philosophy, layer structure, and routing concepts documented here will guide future software and hardware development.

-MIOS began as G!O's search for a better workflow.
+MIOS began as a multiinstrumentalist's search for a better workflow.
 It is evolving into an instrument platform designed around the belief that technology should disappear, leaving only the musician and the music.